 A major element of the Ocean GIS initiative is the release of ArcGIS for Maritime, which can help ocean scientists to document, manage, merge, and share bathymetric data much more efficiently (extra weblink).
 Another major effort that continues is the Esri Ocean Basemap which now includes over 2100 high-quality, authoritative bathymetric datasets as contributed by the global ocean community.
 And on November 7-8, 2012, Esri held a historic, one-time-only Oceans Summit.
 This was a high-level, strategic workshop for ocean scientists and resource managers, with an eye toward helping Esri to move forward in its approaches to software, associated data formats, tools, workflows, and computing platforms, where the oceans are concerned (and with important implications for hydrology, conservation biology, terrestrial ecology, land geology and geophysics, agricultural science, forestry, sustainability science, and of course, atmospheric, and climate science).

 Day one of the Oceans Summit identified barriers to the use of GIS in ocean science and management, along with associated functional requirements and additional implications for atmospheric and climate science.
 Day two focused on removal of barriers, bridging of gaps via technical solutions in multidimensional and sensor data formats, and in tools, workflows, computing platforms, and issues of accuracy and uncertainty.
-The Summit has paved the way for the first open, all-comers Esri Ocean GIS Conference, scheduled for November 5-7, 2013, at our headquarters in Redlands, CA. More information about the Esri Ocean GIS Conference will be made available soon.
+The Summit has paved the way for the first open, all-comers Esri Ocean GIS Forum, held November 5-7, 2013, at our headquarters in Redlands, CA.